 5. Stick to a simple font

 It can be tempting to opt for a pretty, handwriting style font for your blog but the more complex the font the harder it can be for some people to read.
 Use stylistic fonts for headers and keep a more simple font for the body of your blog text, this will be more reader-friendly and will keep your posts looking neat and tidy.
+If you don’t feel like purchasing a font, you can simply download premium fonts for free on Creative Fabrica.
+There you can find a lot of minimalist yet attractive fonts you can use for your blog.

 6. Find a colour palette and stick to it